esnet/iperf/docs/dev.rst

 Versioning
 ----------

-iperf version numbers use three-part release numbers:  *MAJOR.MINOR.PATCH*
+iperf3 version numbers use (roughly) a `Semantic Versioning
+<http://semver.org/>`_ scheme, in which version numbers consist of
+three parts:  *MAJOR.MINOR.PATCH*

 The developers increment the: